gsidhu/udise-csv-data/README.md

 # UDISE CSV Data
-CSV data extracted from [UDISE reports](https://dashboard.udiseplus.gov.in/#/reportDashboard/state).
+CSV data extracted from [UDISE+ reports](https://dashboard.udiseplus.gov.in/#/).

-Data is available for UDISE 2018-19, UDISE 2019-20, UDISE 2020-21 and UDISE 2021-22.
+Data is available for UDISE+ reports for 2018-19 to 2023-24.

 You can download the ZIP files for each year directly.
 Each ZIP contains all the CSV files for that year.